Frequently asked questions

 • Build on previous engagement with our target populations (for example, through continuing to engage with relevant staff networks) throughout the recruitment process to make sure that we are active in reaching out to the widest postdoc community.

-• Include in the application process a motivation statement that asks all applicants to provide a commentary how the plan to use being part of the cohort to maximise their own career development.
+• Include in the application process a motivation statement that asks all applicants to provide a commentary on how they plan to use being part of the cohort to maximise their own career development.
 Applicants can include information on their own circumstances and experiences that would contribute to the Prosper cohort.

 • Aim to meet our minimum thresholds for representation in relation to gender and ethnicity as these are two equality and diversity characteristics that have historically related to unequal access to career development and progression.